akayj/simplerun/README.md

     >> r.rest
     [['grep', 'keyword']]
     >>
-    >> r2 = run(r.rest, '''This is the good line that contains the keyword,
+    >> r2 = run(r.rest, '''This is the good line that contains the keyword
                            but not this line, sorry.''')
     >> r2
     <[0] `grep keyword`>